joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/Ze0bJrX.png)

-* **In the overview of Virtual Machine it shows the "essentials" of our machine on the right.
+* **In the overview of the Virtual Machine, it shows the "essentials" of our machine on the right.
 Look for your public IP address for your Virtual Machine.
-There's a "copy to clipboard" right next to the public IP address.
-So copy the public IP address and once you've done that click on "Connect" and select the first option of "Connect" This will be if you're using remote desktop to remote into the VM's**
+There's a "copy to clipboard" option right next to the public IP address.
+Copy the public IP address, and once you've done that, click on "Connect" and select the first option, "Connect."
+This will be if you're using remote desktop to connect to the VMs**

 ![Alt Text](https://i.imgur.com/OdN0OnO.png)

-* **If you are using a windows pc you'll already have RDP.
-If you're a Mac user you can download RDP for Mac here.** [Click Here](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)
+* **If you're using a Windows PC, you already have RDP.
+If you're a Mac user, you can download RDP for Mac** [Click Here](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)

 * **Download the RDP file and open it once it's done.
-It'll ask you for the Ip Address of the PC that you're connecting to and that's where you want to paste your public IP Address.
-Type in the Administrative username and password that you created when you set up the VM.**
+It'll ask you for the IP address of the PC that you're connecting to, and that's where you want to paste your public IP address.
+Type in the administrative username and password that you created when you set up the VM**

 ![Alt Text](https://i.imgur.com/W8EemPm.png)